RTP and Volatility

 HighRareLarge

-How do I choose a slot based on these parameters?
+How to choose a slot for these parameters?

-Beginners: Choose low-voltage slots with RTP above 96% - wins will be more common.
+Beginners: Choose low-density slots with RTP above 96% - wins will be more frequent.

-Thrill-seekers: High-volatility, high-RTP slots could fetch a jackpot - but be prepared for a string of empty backs.
+Lovers of excitement: Slots with high volatility and high RTP can bring in a jackpot - but be prepared for a string of empty spins.

 Where to watch RTP and volatility?